licenseware/lware-components-authenticator/README.md

 # Authenticator (Beta)

 This can be used to Licenseware authentification.
-Note that you must have already setup an account on [licenseware.io](https://licenseware.io/).
+Note that you must have already an account on [licenseware.io](https://licenseware.io/).

 ## Quickstart